 This module examines the processes and influences involved in the making of UK economic policy, from a public choice perspective.

 Risk, Information and Insurance

 This module examines individual decision-making under conditions of risk and uncertainty, and investigates the effectiveness of insurance as a means of controlling risk.

 Risk Management Processes

 This module will discuss the processes utilised by corporate enterprises to manage the risk of fortuitous loss.
 Once corporate risks have been identified and their impact on the firm measured, risk management attempts to control the size and frequency of loss, and to finance those fortuitous losses which do occur.
-You'll have 11 90-minute lectures and two one-hour seminars.

 Plus 40 credits of approved optional modules.